stackbit-projects/friendly-yam-35292/src/pages/index.md

         avatar: images/1516279723049.jpeg
         content: >-
           This year has been turbulent & required a no. of features to be delivered in record time.
 ClearScore Resove & the Covid-hub.
-Alfie was key to getting these both launched
+Alfie [Waterwhipped labs] was key to getting these both launched
   - section_id: latest-posts
     type: section_posts
     title: Latest from the Blog